-After pulling out both rotors, the rotor case can be separated by sliding along the stud bolt and pulling out from the Gearbox.
-Inspect the rotor case for wear, clean and continue seal maintenance, if needed.
+After pulling out both rotors and four hex nuts, the rotor case can be separated by sliding along the stud bolt and pulling out from the gearbox.
+Inspect the rotor case for wear, clean and continue to seal maintenance (Refer to chapter 6.3), if needed.